 Endometriosis is the presence of ectopic endometrial tissue at sites outside the uterus, most commonly the ovaries and the ligaments of the uterus.
 Ectopic tissue is still responsive to oestrogenic stimuli therefore cyclic proliferation and bleeding occur, often forming a cyst.
 The condition is associated with dysmenorrhoea and/or infertility.

-Fibroids are benign tumours of the endometrium which affect 20% of menopausal women.
+Fibroids are benign tumours of the myometrium which affect 20% of menopausal women.
 They are oestrogen dependent, enlarging during pregnancy and with use of the contraceptive pill but regressing after the menopause.
 Most fibroids are asymptomatic, but if large enough the uterine mass can cause symptoms including menorrhagia, pelvic pain and infertility.